-6.7.1 Border Element
+6.7.1 Border Control Functions

-Interconnect with peer networks may be supported through a Border Element.
-The Border Element contains an Interconnect Proxy function, and may contain a Media Proxy function.
-The Interconnect Proxy function and Media Proxy function are logical functions that may reside on separate platforms.
+Interconnect with peer networks may be supported through a group of functions referred to as the Border Control Functions.
+The Border Control Functions include the IBCF and may include the TrGW.
+The IBCF and TrGW are logical functions that may reside on separate platforms.